pjstadig/drifter/README.md

 Most applications have no need to talk to more than one database system at the same time and rarely do they ever switch databases.
 Even when you do switch database systems, the differences will be more than skin deep syntax, and you will probably have to make changes to account for semantic differences.
-You are adding frustration today for a future (rare) possibility.
+A cross-database DSL adds frustration today for a future (rare) possibility.

 In addition, a store need not be a database, and wayfarer does not assume that it is.
 There is no DSL that will unify an RDBMS and Redis.
 Even against a